Anatomy of A Bass Guitar

 The Headstock

 The third major part of the bass guitar is the headstock.
 The headstock is located at the very top of the neck.
 This is where you tune your instrument.
-At the top of the headstock are tuning pegs that you turn to tighten or loosen the strings.
+At the top of the headstock are tuning pegs that you turn to tighten or loosen the guitar strings.
 The headstock can also be shaped differently to complement the structure or style of the bass guitar.

 The Tuning Pegs